 The transferability of credits you earn at Harvest English Institute Los Angeles is at the complete discretion of an institution to which you may seek to transfer.
-Acceptance of the Certificate of Completion you earn in the English as a Second Language program is also at the complete discretion of the institution to which you may seek to transfer.
+Acceptance of the Certificate of Completion you earn in the Intensive English Program and the TOEFL® iBT Exam Preparation Course is also at the complete discretion of the institution to which you may seek to transfer.
 If the Certificate of Completion that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.
-For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Harvest English Institute Los Angeles to determine if your Certificate of Completion will transfer.
+For this reason, you should make certain that your attendance at this institution to which you may seek to transfer after attending Harvest English Institute Los Angeles to determine if your Certificate of Completion will transfer.